upaternostro/puppet-proxmox4/README.md

 * `ve_pkg_ensure`: What to set the Virtual Environnment package to.
 Can be 'present', 'absent' or 'version'.
 Defaults to 'present'.
 * `ve_pkg_name`: The list of VirtualEnvironnment packages.
 Can be an array [ 'proxmox-ve', 'ksm-control-daemon', 'open-iscsi', 'pve-firmware' ].
 * `kernel_pkg_name`: The list of packages to install the new PVE kernel.
 Can be an array [ 'pve-kernel-4.2.6-1-pve', '...' ].
 * `rec_pkg_name`: The list of recommended and usefull packages for Proxmox.
-Can be an array [ 'ntp', 'ssh', 'lvm2', 'bridge-utils' ].
+Can be an array [ 'bridge-utils', 'lvm2', 'ntp', 'postfix', 'ssh' ].
 * `old_pkg_ensure`: What to set useless packages (non recommended, previous kernel, ...).
 Can be 'present' or 'absent'.
 Defaults to 'absent'.
 * `old_pkg_name`: The list of useless packages.
-Can be an array [ 'acpid',  'linux-image-amd64', 'linux-base', 'linux-image-3.2.0-4-amd64' ].
+Can be an array [ 'acpid',  'linux-image-amd64', 'linux-base', 'linux-image-3.16.0-4-amd64' ].
 * `pve_enterprise_repo_ensure`: Choose to keep the PVE enterprise repository.
 Can be 'present' or 'absent'.
 Defaults to 'absent'.
 * `pveproxy_default_path`: Path of the configuration file read by the PveProxy service.
 Defaults to '/etc/default/pveproxy'.
 * `pveproxy_default_content`: Template file use to generate the previous configuration file.
 Default to 'proxmox/hypervisor/pveproxy_default.erb'.